 The following are three common defense strategies to fight Nevada charges of unemployment insurance fraud:

 - Administrative error.
 Nevada judges are also aware that government agencies make mistakes all the time and then try to lay fault on innocent people.
 The Nevada Employment Security Division handles tens of thousands of cases, and inevitably some fall through the cracks.
-If the defense attorney can show that the defendant is a victim of clerical error, the UI fraud case should be dropped.
+If the defense attorney can show that the defendant is a victim of a clerical error, the UI fraud case should be dropped.

 - No fraudulent intent.
 Nevada judges are aware that applying for unemployment insurance is confusing and bureaucratic.
 It is easy for well-meaning people to make honest mistakes, especially for Nevadans who speak little or no English.7 Typical errors are writing the wrong social security number, miscalculating earnings, and forgetting to report freelance income.
 As long as the prosecution cannot demonstrate beyond a reasonable doubt that the defendant acted with intent to defraud, the UI fraud charges should be dismissed.

 - Mistaken identity.
 In some UI fraud cases, defendants are the victims of identity theft.
-The real culprits steal the defendant's personal information in attempt to collect benefits.
+The real culprits steal the defendant's personal information in an attempt to collect benefits.
 If the prosecution cannot show that the defendant propagated the fraud, then the case should result in an acquittal.

 Penalties for “Unemployment Insurance Fraud” in Nevada